apache/drill/_docs/develop/contribute/002-ideas.md

 Currently Drill supports text, JSON and Parquet file formats natively when interacting with file system.
 More readers/writers can be introduced by implementing custom storage plugins.
-Example formats include below.
+Example formats are.

   * AVRO
   * Sequence